Zehao-Zhang/zehao-ma-thesis/README.md

 )

 # Load the pre-trained model, can be downloaded from [here](https://drive.google.com/file/d/1_YxelekxY5MXhgn93MYgsZEEfBYAy7h6/view) and put it in the pretrained-model folder
+# The model taken here is the distilgpt2, which is a random initilized model, which is the  base model for tabula framework
 model.model.load_state_dict(torch.load("pretrained-model/model.pt"), strict=False)
 # Fit the model on the data
 model.fit(train_data)